opendataphilly/opendataphilly-jkan/_datasets/septa-sms-transit.md

 created: '2014-12-08T22:43:00.116427'
 license: License Not Specified
 maintainer: null
-maintainer_email: septoid@gmail.com
+maintainer_email: 'septoid@gmail.com'
 maintainer_link: null
 maintainer_phone: null
-notes: "SEPTA SMS Transit enables users to request scheduled trip information via text message.
+notes: 'SEPTA SMS Transit enables users to request scheduled trip information via text message.
 Users subscribe to the service via text.
 After setting up an account, users can receive schedule information by texting the Stop ID number for a bus, trolley, or subway stop to 41411.
 They will receive a return text with information